Product finder: match your problem to the right netting

 |---|---|---|

-| Keep insects off crops | Insect netting | Mesh aperture vs target pest; finer mesh cuts airflow |
+| Keep insects off crops | Insect Netting | Mesh aperture vs target pest; finer mesh cuts airflow |

-| Reduce sun and heat | Shade netting | Shade percentage by crop, roughly 30 to 50% for most vegetables |
+| Reduce sun and heat | Shade & Privacy Netting | Shade percentage by crop, roughly 30 to 50% for most vegetables |

-| Protect fruit from hail | Anti-hail netting | Knitted HDPE weight and installation structure |
+| Protect fruit from hail | Anti-Hail Netting | Knitted HDPE weight and installation structure |

-| Store or ship produce | Mesh bags | Bag size and PP construction |
+| Store or ship produce | Mesh Bags | Bag size and PP construction |

 When to use this tool